Real-Skill/javascript-tasks/README.md

 ### getDescendingNumbers(numberFrom, numberTo)

 Returns the string with numbers in descending order separated by ' ' (space).
 If `numberFrom` is lower than `numberTo` returns false.
+If the parameters aren't a numbers also should return false.

 ### deleteString(string, array)

-Removes `string` from `array` of strings.
-Returns update array of strings.
+Removes all occurrences of `string` in `array` of strings.
+Returns update `array` of strings.

 ### stringCounter(array)

-Returns a number of String elements in `array`.
+Returns a number of **String** elements in `array`.

 ### squareOdd(array)